 Honestly, I can’t wait for when both kids are in school for the whole day.
 The daily juggle of responsibilities and work is hard.
 It feels like I am constantly headed to the bus stop and in a constant round of get ready for school, with work tucked in here and there.
 When they are both at school at the same time, I will be able to compartmentalize work and home a little more.
 Until then, I need shortcuts to make sure that we are all fed, cared for and ready to tackle the day.
 And that I have enough time for work too — since that’s important as well.

 These granola bars?
 They are a good answer for the grab-and-go breakfast problem I have.
 They are simple to make — requiring little more than mixing, pressing, baking and cutting.
 They store well (and easily) in the cabinet for the week and are totally wallet-friendly.
-For $6 or less, you can make a big batch of these chewy granola bars.
+For $6 or less, you can make a big batch of these Easy Chewy Pumpkin Spice Chocolate Chip Granola Bars.
 When you are watching your budget like I am, that’s a pretty big thing.

-Remove from the oven and let site for 15 minutes.
+- Remove from the oven and let site for 15 minutes.
 Transfer the aluminum paper (with granola mixture on top) to a cutting board.
 Cut gently in to squares (but don’t separate them).
-Then cool completely and cut again using the guides you cut after they came out of the oven.
+Then cool completely